bout0047/cuby-frontend/README.md

 Sprint 1 Goals
 MVP Foundations

-## Sprint 1
+# Sprint 1

-### MVP Foundations
-Our goals for Sprint 1 were centered around establishing a solid base for the MVP:

-1. **MVP Roadmap Development:** Creating a strategic roadmap for the MVP.
+### Building the Base
+We had some main goals for starting our project:

+1. **Making a Plan for the MVP:** We made a detailed plan for our basic app version.
-2. **CI/CD Pipeline Creation:** Setting up a CI/CD pipeline for efficient development and deployment.
+2. **Setting Up a CI/CD Pipeline:** We prepared a system for coding and sharing our work smoothly.
-3. **Product Backlog Compilation:** Assembling a prioritized list of features and tasks.
+3. **Listing Our Tasks:** We made a list of important tasks and features to work on first.
-4. **Basic Application Structure Setup:** Establishing the application's fundamental structure using SvelteKit and Tailwind CSS.
+4. **Starting the App Structure:** We began building the basic setup of our app using SvelteKit and Tailwind CSS.
-5. **Styling Guidelines Establishment:** Developing consistent UI design principles.

-## Planned Activities

-Our activities for this sprint focused on:

-1. **Development Environment Structuring:** Setting up necessary tools and frameworks.
-2. **Task Definition and Allocation:** Outlining and allocating sprint tasks among team members.
-3. **Core Feature Development:** Developing core features such as:
-   - Events-related microservices
-   - Profile-related microservices
-   - Basic home page functionality
-   - Basic calendar view
-   - Basic security measures
+5. **Deciding on Design Rules:** We made rules for how our app should look to keep it looking neat and similar everywhere.

 ## Achievements in Sprint 1

+Here's what we focused on doing:

+1. **Getting Ready to Code:** We set up all the tools we needed to start coding.
+2. **Planning Who Does What:** We decided who in the team would do each task.
+3. **Choosing Main Features to Make:** We worked on:
+   - Services for events
+   - Services for user profiles
+   - A simple starting page
+   - A basic calendar
+   - Basic safety features for our app

+## Our Achievements in Sprint 1

 ### Current Product Status

-- **Prototype Development:** Developed a prototype showcasing key features.
-- **Project Portfolio Assembly:** Compiled a portfolio including the prototype, user stories, and preliminary designs.

-### Completed Activities

-- **MVP Roadmap Execution:** Conducted planning sessions for a clear MVP roadmap.
+- **A First Look at Our App:** We made a first version that shows some basic parts of our app.
+- **Showing Our Project Plan:** We put together a presentation of our app idea, including our first version, our plans, and some early designs.

+### Work We Finished

+- **Making Our MVP Plan:** We had meetings to make a clear plan for our basic app.
-- **Development Environment Setup:** Tailored the environment for SvelteKit and Tailwind CSS.
+- **Setting Up for Coding:** We got our coding space ready, especially for SvelteKit and Tailwind CSS.
-- **User Stories Writing and Refinement:** Aligned development with user needs through detailed user stories.
-- **Application Structure Establishment:** Laid the foundational structure for future development.
-- **Styling Guidelines Design and Application:** Implemented consistent styling guidelines.
+- **Writing Our User Stories:** We wrote down stories to help us understand what our users need.
+- **Building the App's Foundation:** We started the basic structure of our app.
+- **Designing How Our App Looks:** We made sure our app has a consistent and nice look.

-### Outcome
+### Results

-- **Microservices Integration:** Integrated initial microservices for events and profiles.
+- **Putting Parts Together:** We added the first services for events and profiles to our app.
-- **Basic Home Page Launch:** Launched a basic home page with navigation.
+- **Starting Page Ready:** We made a simple starting page where you can go to different parts of the app.
-- **Basic Calendar View Implementation:** Introduced a basic calendar view for event scheduling.
+- **Basic Calendar:** We made a simple calendar to show events.
-- **Basic Security Features Implementation:** Ensured foundational security for user data and application integrity.
-- **Hardware Prototyping:** Began integrating Cuby's physical component with the software.
-- **Project Trajectory Reassessment:** Adjusted the approach based on MVP feedback.
+- **Safety First:** We added some basic safety features to protect our users and our app.
+- **Starting on Cuby's Physical Part:** We began working on how the Cuby device will work with our app.
+- **Thinking Over Our Plan:** We looked at what we did and thought about how to improve.

-## Conclusion
+## Ending Notes

-This sprint has established a strong foundation for our journey towards a fully functional MVP for the Cuby application.
-The dedication and hard work of our team have been key in achieving these milestones, and we are excited to continue this momentum in the next phases of development.
+We've made a good start in building our Cuby app.
+Everyone worked hard and did a great job.
+We're excited to keep working and make more progress in the next parts of our project.

 ---

+*Keep an eye out for more updates in our next READMEs.*

 *Stay tuned for more updates in our upcoming READMEs.*